89luca89/distrobox/README.md

 	Note you can use --app OR --service but not together.

 	Arguments:
 		--app/-a:		name of the application to export --service/-s:		name of the service to export --delete/-d:		delete exported application or service
 		--help/-h:		show this message
+		--extra-flags/-ef:		extra flags to add to the command
 		-v:			show more verbosity

 You may want to install graphical applications or user services in your distrobox.
 Using `distrobox-eport` from **inside** the container, will let you use them from the host itself.